 Fall 2020 First-Year Writing Seminar Course Descriptions

-Click here for current (as of 8/8/2020) First-Year Writing Seminar Course offerings.
+Click here for current (as of 8/24/2020)Fall 2020 First-Year Writing Seminar Course offerings.
 Please note that this list is subject to change.

 Students should aim to satisfy their First-Year Writing Seminar requirement during their first year.
 Enrollment for FWSs is open only to freshmen, sophomores, and first-semester transfer students; juniors and seniors are not eligible to enroll in First-Year Writing Seminars.

 The FWS offerings can be viewed by clicking here.
-You will be able to view Fall 2020 FWS classes beginning on TBD.
+Please note that this list is subject to change.

 Transfer students: English 2880-2890, a cluster of writing courses for sophomores, juniors, and seniors, may fulfill a First-Year Writing Seminar requirement for those who need it.
 Students enroll for these sections through Student Center.

-- Fall 2020 First-Year Writing Seminar Brochure will be online by TBD.
+- Fall 2020 First-Year Writing Seminar Brochure can be viewed here.

 - Writing seminars begin September 2.